 Historic and predicted Lake Okeechobee water levels

-The Negron plan aims to buy 60,000 acres of land south of Lake Okeechobee to store water on it.
+The original Negron plan was to buy 60,000 acres of land south of Lake Okeechobee to store water on it.
+A revised plan, which was approved by the Senate, cuts the size and the price tag.
 But U.S. Sugar, which had a deal to sell thousands of acres to the state a decade ago, said there’s no need to buy land.

 "Storage south of the lake is part of ongoing restoration and it's part of future projects that are already part of the planning process," said Judy Sanchez, director of corporate communications for U.S. Sugar.
+WLRN spoke with her before the legislation was changed.
 "There is no need to acquire other land for that because the land has already been acquired."

 She’s referring to thousands of acres the state has bought from U.S. Sugar and others, and the planning process for water storage included in the original Everglades restoration project.
 The state still has an option to buy more land from U. S Sugar as part of a deal negotiated 10 years ago.